- Social Studies

 - To understand why civilizations first appeared along river systems

-- To develop and hone geographic skills
+- To develop and hone skills to read charts, maps, and graphs

 - To discuss the cultural contributions of the people of these areas